simonw/datasette/docs/json_api.rst

 The JSON write API
 ------------------

 Datasette provides a write API for JSON data.
 This is a POST-only API that requires an authenticated API token, see :ref:`CreateTokenView`.
+The token will need to have the specified :ref:`authentication_permissions`.

 .. _TableInsertView: